slitvinov/karman/deploy/README.md

 ...
 ```

-Plot velocity and pressure fields
+To plot the velocity and pressure fields.

 ```
 $ python plot.py a.000000300.xdmf2